health benefits of clay pot cooking

 Cleaning The Clay Pot

 Because clay is porous, you cannot clean it using soap or normal dishwashing detergent.
 The soap will soak into the clay and end up leaching into the next meal you cook in the pot.
 Instead, you need to clean a clay pot using hot water and a stiff brush.
-Baking soda can be used to remove the odours especially if you have cooked with onion and garlic.
-For stubborn stains, take rock salt in a scrub pad and scrub it nicely.
-Fill the pot with hot water and wait for half hour.
-Discard the water and wash it again.

 Temperature Control

-For stovetop cooking start on low heat and gradually increase the temperature, usually staying at medium heat or lower.
+For stovetop cooking, start on low heat and gradually increase the temperature, usually staying at medium heat or lower.
 Sudden rise or fall of the temperature make lead to cracking.

 Do not place a hot clay pot on a cold or cool surface, as it will crack.
 So when taking a hot pot out of the oven, always place on a wood/ heat resistant trivet or a towel.